21 Bogota Travel Tips to Know Before Your First Trip

 9. TransMilenio Is Chaos — But It Works

 Bogota's bus system moves 2.5 million people daily.
 Rush hour (7-9AM, 5-7PM) is sardine-can level.
-Off-peak, it's fine.
+Off-peak, it's smooth.
 Buy a TuLlave card at any station kiosk (5,000 COP deposit).
 Single ride: 2,950 COP.

 The biggest gotcha: the system map looks logical until you realize some routes only stop at certain stations.
-Download the TransMilenio app or ask a fellow passenger.
-People are helpful.
+Download the TransMilenio app or ask a fellow passenger — people are helpful.

 10. Walking La Candelaria?
 Watch the Cobblestones